top of page

 If all else fails consider instructing a litigation or dispute resolution solicitor who can assist you in corresponding with the Local Authority and your neighbour.

-You could also make contact with your local Councillor, or MP, expressing your concern and the lack of planning enforcement by your Local Authority.
+You could also make contact with your local Councillor, or MP, expressing your concern and the lack of planning enforcement by your Local Authority (where applicable).

 [NB: These are very general tips and suggestions and cannot be relied upon since I have NOT been to the property or seen your deeds or office copies.
 Accordingly, no guarantee as to success can be given.
 Please also remember that with any civil issue you MUST mitigate your losses]